Building healthier schools

 Did you know?

 Recent studies show a strong association with healthy habits and scholastic achievement.
-Compared to students with lower grades, students with higher grades are more likely to5
+Compared to students with lower grades, students with higher grades are more likely to5:

 • Eat breakfast on all 7 days